 Weather info is from Adolfo Suárez Madrid-Barajas airport (MAD/LEMD), 4 miles away.
-First light today was at 5:34 am and sunrise was at 6:52 am.
-Sunset was at 9:31 pm and nightfall was at 10:48 pm.
+First light today will be at 6:53 am and sunrise will be at 7:56 am.
+Sunset will be at 6:58 pm and nightfall will be at 8:02 pm.
 Webcam clock is synchronized with the Spanish Navy Observatory (Real Instituto y Observatorio de la Armada) which is the Time Stamping Authority in Spain.
 Accuracy of webcam clock is usually ±1 second.
-Local time zone is CEST (Central European Summer Time) which is UTC +02:00.
+Local time zone is CET (Central European Time!) which is UTC +01:00.

 —·— Powered by